jeppeman/mockposable/README.md

     plugins = [...] // plugins = listOf(...) for build.gradle.kts

     // This is optional, and defaults to the version that mockposable uses internally.
-    // If you as a consumer upgrade to a newer version of Kotlin before this plugin has had a to,
+    // If you as a consumer upgrade to a newer version of Kotlin before this plugin has had a
-    // you can explicitly select a version of the compose compiler plugin that is compatible with
+    // chance to, you can explicitly select a version of the compose compiler plugin that is
-    // the version of Kotlin you use. composeCompilerPluginVersion = "x.y.z"
+    // compatible with the version of Kotlin you use. composeCompilerPluginVersion = "x.y.z"
 }
 ```